clayster4004/clayster4004/README.md

 Besides coding I enjoy watching anime and spending time with those I love.

 ## My Current Studies
-I am currently learning about mobile application development which I am really exited about!
+I am currently learning React/NextJs and have been absolutely loving it

 ## Previous Experience
 I interned at a company doing NetSuite web development.